Available with Spatial Analyst license.

 This tool computes a confusion matrix using the random accuracy assessment points.
 The accuracy assessment points are generated by the Create Accuracy Assessment Points tool and updated by the Update Accuracy Assessment Points tool.
 Those two tools ensure that each point with have valid class values for the CLASSIFIED and GROUND_TRUTH fields.
 The tool calculates the user's accuracy and producer's accuracy for each class as well as an overall kappa index of agreement.
 These accuracy rates range from 0 to 1, where 1 represents 100 percent accuracy.
-Below is an example of a confusion matrix.
+The following is an example of a confusion matrix:

 Confusion matrix example